Skip to content

 3. Choose Create rule.

 4. Choose Schedule.
 To use an event-driven response, choose Event.
-To learn more, see Amazon EventBridge event patterns.
+For more information, see Creating Amazon EventBridge event patterns.

 5. Choose Add target.

-6. From the dropdown list, choose Step Function state machine.
+6. From the dropdown list, choose Step Functions state machine.

 7. Choose your state machine.